They think that because it’s homemade, it can’t possibly work as well as store-bought items… that couldn’t be furthest from the truth!

 Odds are your cleaning items aren’t really that clean.

-As I teach in my challenge Essential Oils on a Budget: How to Detox Your Home in 6 Days (which is free and open to join at anytime right here!), we can use certain tools to see how healthy or natural our store-bought cleaning items really are.
+As I teach in my challenge 5 Days to DIY Natural Living (which is free and open to join at anytime right here!), we can use certain tools to see how healthy or natural our store-bought cleaning items really are.

 The Think Dirty app is one of my favorite tools because it ranks name brand cleaners on a scale of 1 to 10, with 1 being the best and 10 being the worst.
 Cleaning items are ranked based on publicly available data released by non-profit and government agencies in North America and are shared in three categories:

 - Carcinogenicity (likelihood an ingredient will cause cancer, based on documented evidence).

 - Developmental & Reproductive Toxicity (likelihood an ingredient will cause brain and/or body and/or reproductive harm, based on documented evidence).